TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 specific learning objectives in the following subsections, for which there is one subsection for each of the five learning objectives.

+NOTE: Your grade for this assessment repository only depends on the completion of your assessment for the learning objectives.
+Importantly, your grade does not depend on how you assess your attainment of the learning objectives.
+You are encouraged to accurately assess your attainment of each learning objective.

 - [] 1 (**Emerging**): The developer is beginning to learn this skill or concept and needs significant guidance and/or support.
 - [] 2 (**Developing**): The developer has some understanding but still needs